Shea Weber scores twice, Canadiens beat Kings 3-2

-The Montreal captain scored two power-play goals in the Canadiens’ 3-2 victory over the Los Angeles Kings on Saturday night.
+MONTREAL (AP)Defenseman Shea Weber scored two power-play goals in the Montreal Canadiens’ 3-2 victory over the Los Angeles Kings on Saturday night.

-”We know we haven’t been good enough here in the last little while,” Weber said. ”We got to take a look in the mirror and we’ve all got to be better.
-I thought tonight we had a much better start and obviously you saw what a start can do.”

 Nate Thompson also scored and Carey Price made 31 saves.
 The Canadiens improved to 9-5-3 with their fifth victory in six games.